sc-workshop/SupercellSWF-Animate/README.md

 # Plugin Update
 If you have an already installed plugin and want to update, run installation file and <strong>remove</strong> plugin, restart Animate and install plugin as usual.

+> [!TIP]
+> You might need to reboot your device after uninstall old version, to successful install plugin update

 > [!IMPORTANT]
 > If you are using version 1.2.0 and lower, you <strong>MUST</strong> remove extension files <strong>MANUALLY</strong>.
 If you do not do this, then installation may not be successful.